The Pros, Cons, and Costs of the Top 6 Content Distribution PlatformsBy Jordan Teicher August 6th, 2015

-As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms in 2015.
+As you think about how to make your content more effective, here’s our updated breakdown of the most important distribution platforms.

 *Note: All costs vary depending on a number of factors tailored to your campaign.
 Estimates come from our own case studies and online reports, but like with the Bowflex, results most certainly vary.